 But where can you sell yours?
 And how do you ensure you get the best price?
 Read on and we'll tell you all you need to know.

 There are thousands of models of mobile phones out there, so the first step is to see which kind you have and, in so doing, establish what its particular selling points may be.

 Is it an old Nokia 3310?
-A recent model of iPhone?
+A recent iPhone?
 Can you browse the web with it?
 Get emails?
 Download apps?